ferdinandfrank/cdk-nuxt/README.md

 ### NuxtServerAppStack

-This stack is responsible for deploying dynamic Nuxt 3 apps to AWS.
+This stack is responsible for deploying dynamic Nuxt apps to AWS.
-The following AWS resources will be created by this stack:
+This stack will create the following AWS resources:

 - [Lambda](https://aws.amazon.com/lambda/):
     - A Lambda function to render the Nuxt app including a separated Lambda layer to provide the `node_modules` of the Nuxt app required for server-side rendering.